Sparkling Mango Lemonade

 And I love fizziness (I drink plain sparkling water all day long to stay hydrated), so the bulk of the water in this recipe is actually sparkling water, making this a sparkling lemonade recipe.

 How do you make homemade mango lemonade?

-First, you’ll be making a simple syrup for this mango drink recipe, which is as simple as it sounds (even a flavored simple like rosemary simple syrup is ridiculously easy).
+First, you’ll be making a simple syrup for this mango drink recipe, which is as simple as it sounds (even a flavored simple like rosemary syrup recipe is ridiculously easy).